redwoodjs/redwood/docs/docs/auth/dbauth.md

 **Registration**

 1. If the user selects to enable their device, a request is made to the server for "registration options" which is a JSON object containing details about the server and user (domain, username).
-2. The site receives that data and then makes a browser API call that says to start the biometric reader with the received options
+2. Your app receives that data and then makes a browser API call that says to start the biometric reader with the received options
-3. The user scans their fingerprint/face and the browser API returns an ID representing this device and an associated public key
+3. The user scans their fingerprint/face and the browser API returns an ID representing this device, a public key and a few other fields for validation on the server
-4. The ID, public key, and user details are sent to the server to be saved to the database.
+4. The ID, public key, and additional details are sent to the server to be verified.
+Assuming the are, the device is saved to the database in a `UserCredential` table (you can change the name if you want).
 The server responds by placing a cookie on the user's browser with the device ID (a random string of letters and numbers)

 A similar process takes place when authenticating: